yudeqang/om-file-format/README.md

 - **Blob: Data for each chunk, offset but the lookup table**

 New Binary Format:
-- Int16: magic number "OM"
+- 3 byte: header (magic number "OM" + version)
-- Int8: version (now version 3)
 - Blob: Compressed data and lookup table LUT
-- Blob: Binary encoded variables
+- Blob: Binary encoded meta data
-- Int16: magic number "OM"
-- Int8: version (now version 3)
-- Int64: Offset of root variable
-- Int64: Size of root variable
+- 24 byte: Trailer with address to root variable

 Binary representation:
 - File header with magic number and version